Champii/Rock/.github/templates/README.md

 Little language made with Rust and LLVM.

-Aim to follow the Rust model with enforced safeness with a borrow checker and native performances thanks to LLVM.
+Aim to follow the enforced safeness of the Rust model with a borrow checker (Soon™) and achieve high native performances thanks to LLVM.
-It's highly inspired from Livescript, and will borrow (pun intended) some features and syntaxes from Crystal, from functional languages like Haskell, or even from Rust itself.
+Rock is highly inspired from Livescript and Rust, and will also borrow (pun intended) some features from Crystal, from functional languages like Haskell, and even from Rust itself.

 No to be taken seriously (yet)